jnozzi/cocoadev.com/markdown/EOInterface.md

-Part of the General/EnterpriseObjectsFramework, which links the low level database access stuff to General/AppKit (using General/EOPalette you can build relatively complex database applications directly in General/InterfaceBuilder without writing a single line of code)
+Part of the EnterpriseObjectsFramework, which links the low level database access stuff to AppKit (using EOPalette you can build relatively complex database applications directly in InterfaceBuilder without writing a single line of code)